Navratri Sale: Get Upto 30% OFF on Live Training! Offer Ending in

 FAQs

-Auto-property initializers provide a way to initialize the value of an auto-implemented property directly within the property declaration.
-This simplifies the syntax for setting default values for properties.
+Auto-property initializers provide a way to initialize the value of an auto-implemented property directly within the property declaration, simplifying the syntax for setting default values for properties.

 Take our Csharp skill challenge to evaluate yourself!